KooroshRZ/CTF-Writeups/PicoCTF2022/Cryptography/VerySmooth/index.md

 We wanna factor `n` and recover `p,q` then `d` and decrypt the ciphertext `c`.\
 After searching about `pollard` and `smooth number` keywords, I found [Pollard's p−1](https://en.wikipedia.org/wiki/Pollard%27s_p_%E2%88%92_1_algorithm) algorithm.\
-As we see, it's an integer factorization algorithm which can be applied for those numbers whose prime factors(`p-1`) are `powersmooth`\
+As we see, it's an integer factorization algorithm that can be applied for those numbers whose prime factors(`p-1`) are `power-smooth`\
 By definition
 ```
 Further, m is called B-powersmooth (or B-ultrafriable) if all prime powers p**v dividing m satisfy: